ThailandWithKids.info – Updated February, 2014

 - Chiang Mai Aquarium – Part of the zoo – not worth a separate trip but if you’re already at the zoo then take a look.
 There are zoo and aquarium combo tickets if you visit on the same day.
 The aquarium is on the opposite side of the zoo entrance so hop on a zoo bus (20 baht, unlimited on and off) to get you around the grounds.

 - Chiang Mai Night Safari — Not to be confused with the Zoo’s Twilight Zone, this evening parkland-tour by bus takes in tigers, lions, crocodiles, rhinos and much more.

 - Mountain biking (Mountain Biking Chiang Mai), river cruises (Mae Ping River Cruise), hot-air balloons (Balloon Adventure Thai Company) and horse riding (Chiang Mai Horse Riding) are all great ways to get around and see the city and surrounding area.

 - Rock climbing (Chiang Mai Rock Climbing Adventures) is very popular in the Chiang Mai area and sure to be a hit with kids over 8.

 - Waterfalls – The Mae Sa park and waterfalls are about 30 minutes north of the Chiang Mai.
 A series of pools are great for cooling off.

-- See Also: Hotels for Families in Chiang Mai
+- See Also: Family Hotels in Chiang Mai

 - The Chedi — Chiang Mai’s most acclaimed hotel — and with good reason.
 Fantastic is the most descriptive word here.
 The service, the staff, the food and the rooms are all great.
 The Chedi is a 5-star hotel in almost every detail.